9506hqwy/redmine_wiki_wysiwyg/README.md

 ## Note

 * Not support Textile format.
+* Not support outline (toc).
 * Not support underline text decoration.
+* Inner link.
+  * link to another project's wiki
+  * other than wiki, e.g. document, news
+  * text decoration at title.
 * Table
   * Value of empty cell is `<br />`.
   * Not support newline in cell.
   * Not support to display cell with align.
 * Not support auto-complete.
+  * issues
+  * mentions

 ## Tested Environment